edoardolai/PocReactProjectManagementApp/README.md

-# React PoC: Quiz App
+# React PoC: Project Management App

 ## Description
 This repository contains a proof of concept (PoC) for a Project Management Application built using React.
-Focus is on applying learned knowledge on useEffect(), effects dependencies and cleanup and managing state.
+Focus is on applying learned knowledge on State, Refs, Portals, adding Tailwind Css to a Project and use it for styling.

 ## Table of Contents
 - [Features](#features)